 In an effort to assist patrons seeking dual citizenship to understand what the National Archives can and cannot assist them with, we’ve compiled some of the most frequently asked questions.

 Naturalization is the process by which an alien becomes an American citizen.
 It is a voluntary act; naturalization is not required.

-Beginning September 27, 1906, the responsibility for naturalization proceedings was transferred to the Federal courts.
+Beginning September 27, 1906, US naturalization law imposed a fee structure that encouraged the transfer of naturalization to Federal courts.
 It took time for the lower courts to let go of the practice, so researchers may need to look at lower courts if the National Archives does not maintain a record of naturalization from the early-mid 20th century.

 If a naturalization took place in a Federal court, naturalization indexes, declarations of intention (with any accompanying certificates of arrival), and petitions for naturalization will usually be in the National Archives facility serving the state in which the Federal court is located.
 No central index exists.

 To ensure a successful request with the National Archives researchers should include:

 - approximate date of entry to the US;

 - where the individual was residing at the time of naturalization (city/county/state);

 - and country of origin

 In most cases, the National Archives will not have a copy of the certificate of citizenship.
 Two copies of the certificate were created – one given to the petitioner as proof of citizenship, and, after September 26, 1906, one forwarded to the Immigration and Naturalization Service (INS).